vitamickey/digital-garden-netlify/src/site/notes/Welcome to my digital garden.md

 ## Things you should know before trekking through this site

-What I put here is a living, breathing garden.
-These things I've learned, ideas, opinions, essays, etc., are open to change, and open to growth.
-You can suggest edits to my notes on GitHub in the meta at the bottom of each post.
-I will try to enable comments soon too.
+🌻 **This is my living, breathing garden.** *These things I've learned, ideas, opinions, essays, etc., are open to change, and open to growth.* Hopefully this does show my change over time, but please keep in mind that some things will represent my thoughts currently, but if a note is particularly old, it may represent my thoughts from x years ago.

-Notes here are probably written for me and not for general public consumption, so, it's likely that not everything will make sense.
-I like to make notes comprehensible enough for myself to understand, though, so hopefully that's not too much of an issue??
-Actually, as I have been working on this site, I am naturally making my notes more for general consumption than I intended to, and I guess that's okay.

-There will be a variety of developed (evergreen) notes, vs. budding or growing notes.
+🦋 **Notes will be in various stages of growth.** Some notes will be super developed and long, others may be empty/single-sentence.
 I would like to adopt some kind of metaphor for growth on this website (like maybe cocoons into caterpillars into butterflies, since I have chosen the butterfly for my website motif), but we'll see.

-Digital gardens are not really meant to be chronological or easily navigable.
-They should be densely linked to each other so that one can trawl through them similarly to how you would in a forest.
-I would like to get there eventually, but haven't set up a good backlink system yet, so the archive is currently chronological as is the pagination from the home page.
+✏ **Notes here are primarily written for me** and not for general public consumption, so, it's likely that some things will not make sense.
+I like to make notes comprehensible enough for myself to understand, so hopefully that's not too much of an issue?
+Stuff to be written on my [personal website, michaelacheong.com](https://michaelacheong.com/) is more intended for an audience other than myself.

-This website will be a combination of a personal wiki and a digital garden.
-Some notes will be titled as things, some will be ideas and declarative statements, some will be abstract titles (I think I have been inspired by [vlogbrothers](https://www.youtube.com/user/vlogbrothers) in that regard), and some will be none of those things.
-If I think too hard about maintaining consistency in my post titles then I will cease to write anything at all.
+📖 **This website will be a combination of a personal wiki and a digital garden.** Some notes will be titled as things, some will be ideas and declarative statements, some will be abstract titles (I think I have been inspired by [vlogbrothers](https://www.youtube.com/user/vlogbrothers) in that regard), and some will be none of those things.
+If I think too hard about maintaining consistency in my note titles then I will cease to write anything at all.

-In future, this might become a list of key notes for navigation purposes or to start off. idk.

 ## Jumping off points